tobiasdigital/blueprints-learn.en/help/blueprints/data-insights/data-science.md

 ---
 title: Custom Data Science for Profile Enrichment Blueprint
-description: This blueprint shows how Adobe Experience Platform's Data Science Workspace can use data within Experience Platform to train, deploy, and score models to provide machine learning insights from the data.
+description: This blueprint shows how data science based insights can be ingested into Experience Platform to enrich the Real-time Customer Profile.
 solution: Data Collection
 kt: 7203
 exl-id: e5ec6886-4fa4-4c9b-a2d8-e843d7758669,f0efaf3c-6c4f-47c3-ab8a-e8e146dd071c
 ---
 # Custom Data Science for Profile Enrichment Blueprint

-Custom Data Science for Profile Enrichment Blueprint illustrates how data in Adobe Experience Platform can be used to train, deploy, and score models to provide machine learning insights into Experience Platform and the Real-time Customer Data Platform from data science and machine learning tools.
+Custom Data Science for Profile Enrichment Blueprint illustrates how data can be used to train, deploy, and score models to provide machine learning insights into Experience Platform and the Real-time Customer Data Platform from data science and machine learning tools.
 Modeled insights can be ingested into Experience Platform to enrich the real-time customer profile.
 Examples of machine learning insights include lifetime value scoring, product and category affinity, propensity to convert, or propensity to churn.

 ## Use Cases